ARNOLD/CLARKE – John Albert Arnold / John Albert Clarke (1899-1918)

 4. John Albert Arnold (1899-1918) – unmarried; porter, sawyer, soldier

-When John was just 2 years old, his father died, leaving his mother to raise four young children on her own.
-On 19th June 1905, Sarah remarried at St. John the Baptist Church in Leytonstone, Essex.
-Her new husband, Charles Clarke, was their former next-door neighbour and had been widowed for only eight months.
-Born around 1863 in Shoreditch or Hoxton, Charles worked as a firewood dealer and timber merchant, operating a sawmill at 218 Grove Road, Bow.
-From his previous marriage to Mary Ann Riley (1863–1904), Charles had seven children, but tragically, they lost their three youngest, two of whom died just days apart.
-His youngest son from that marriage also died shortly afterwards at the age of 5.
+John was just two years old when his father died.
+Four years later, on 19th June 1905, his mother, Sarah, remarried Charles CLARKE at St. John the Baptist Church in Leytonstone, Essex.
+Her new husband was their former next-door neighbour, who had been widowed for only eight months.
+Charles, born in 1863 in Shoreditch, was a firewood dealer and timber merchant with a sawmill in Bow.
+He and his first wife, Mary Ann RILEY (1863–1904), had seven children, though tragically, he lost his four youngest in infancy.

-Charles and Sarah had one child together, born in Thundersley, Essex, five years after their marriage.
-At some point between 1911 and 1915, the family moved from Thundersley to 4 The Broadway, Hadleigh.
+Charles and Sarah had one child together, born in Thundersley, Essex, where they had recently moved.
+By 1914, they were residing at 4 The Broadway, Hadleigh.

 1. Sydney Charles Clarke (1910-1986) – m.1931 to Ethel Cicely Tidman; daily motor driver (dairies)